SENSUIKAN!

 10 November 1941: Operation "Z":

 At Saeki Bay in Vice Admiral Shimizu Mitsumi's (former CO of ISE) Advance Expeditionary Force (Sixth Fleet).
-Shimizu convenes a meeting of all his commanders aboard his flagship, the light cruiser KATORI.
+Shimizu convenes a meeting of all his commanders aboard his flagship, light cruiser KATORI.
 Cdr Matsumura and the other commanders are briefed on the planned attack on Pearl Harbor.

 19 November 1941: